Waterford (CDP), Connecticut

-Waterford is a census-designated place (CDP) comprising the primary village in the town of Waterford, New London County, Connecticut, United States.
-It is in the southeast part of the town, bordered to the east by the city of New London.
+Waterford is a census-designated place (CDP) that includes the primary village in the town of Waterford, located in New London County, Connecticut, United States.
+It is in the southeastern part of the town, bordered to the east by the city of New London.
 U.S. Route 1 (Boston Post Road) passes east–west through the community.
 As of the 2010 census, the CDP had a population of 2,887, out of 19,517 in the entire town of Waterford.

+Education

+The census-designated place, along with the rest of Waterford Town, is in Waterford School District.
+Waterford High School is located in the CDP.